-Creating Multi-Generational, Transformational Philanthropy

-(and multi-generational philanthropists)
+Creating Multi-Generational, Transformational Philanthropy (and multi-generational philanthropists)

-Rod Zeeb has spent the past twenty years studying how to keep families intact for multiple generations.
-(That is intact emotionally as well as financially.)
-Still, as the founder and CEO of The Heritage Institute and self-described 'recovering estate planning attorney' likes to say, lawyers tend to be better at blowing families apart than they are at keeping them together.
+Rod Zeeb has spent the past twenty years studying how to keep families united and strong across multiple generations.
+Still, as the founder and CEO of The Heritage Institute, LLC and self-described 'recovering estate planning attorney' likes to say, lawyers tend to be better at blowing families apart than they are at keeping them together.